In these free online lectures, you'll hear from distinguished members of the faculties at the University of Victoria.

 In this talk, we will review what mathematical models are, how they are constructed to study the spread of COVID-19 in the population, and what these models can tell us about the outbreak.

-Making Autonomous Surface Vehicle Platoons Safe and fuel-efficient
+Making Autonomous Surface Vehicle Platoons Safe and Fuel-efficient

-Henglai Wei, PhD Candidate, Mechanical Engineering
+Henglai Wei, PhD Candidate

 Autonomous surface vehicles are essential for understanding and exploring the most mysterious region of our planet, the ocean.
 The platooning control of autonomous vehicles has also started to attract increasing attention in the intelligent transportation area, due to its potential to improve road capacity and efficiency.